KxSystems/docs/docs/learn/tour/index.md

                                 | q)
 ```

-What happened?
-The server task started listening on port 5432.
+On the left, the server task started listening on port 5432.
 The client task opened a socket to port 5432, getting a handle, which it dubbed `h`.

-The client task then sent to the server the expression `2+2` to be evaluated, and received the value 4 in return.
+The client task sent to the server the expression `2+2` to be evaluated, and received the value 4 in return.

-The client task then told the server to load the Suppliers and Parts script.
+The client task told the server to load the Suppliers and Parts script.
 The server task session showed that script loaded.
 The client sent the server a qSQL query and got a table as a result.